moxystudio/eslint-config/README.md

 ### Examples

-Cutting edge ES8 with modules in the browser, using react:
+Cutting edge ES8 with modules and object rest spread in the browser, using react:

 ```json
 {